 (i) If in advance of the meeting it becomes clear that a meeting of Court cannot proceed (due for instance to adverse weather conditions) the Chair of the meeting has the power to postpone a meeting of Court to an alternative date.

 (ii) Any meeting of the Court shall be postponed if thirty minutes after the time set for the commencement of the meeting insufficient members are present to constitute a quorum as defined in Section 3 above.

-(iv) The University Secretary* shall provide advice as required at a meeting and will then be a non-voting member of Court for that meeting.
+(iv) The Secretary to Court shall provide advice as required at a meeting.

-(i) The Secretary to Court shall compile the agenda in consultation with the expected Chair of the meeting, the Vice-Chancellor and the University Secretary*.
+(i) The Secretary to Court shall compile the agenda in consultation with the expected Chair of the meeting and the Vice-Chancellor.